zeek/zeek/scripts/base/init-bare.zeek.rst

    Length of the delays inserted when storing state incrementally.
-To avoid dropping packets when serializing larger volumes of persistent state to disk, Bro interleaves the operation with continued packet processing.
+To avoid dropping packets when serializing larger volumes of persistent state to disk, Zeek interleaves the operation with continued packet processing.

 .. zeek:id:: stp_delta